-Cyvia and Melvyn Wolff are two of Houston’s most respected citizens and important members of the University of Houston family.
-As chairman of Star Furniture, a Berkshire Hathaway company, Melvyn Wolff (’53) embodies the spirit of entrepreneurship in every way.
+Cyvia and the late Melvyn Wolff are two of Houston’s most respected citizens and important members of the University of Houston family.
+As former chairman of Star Furniture, a Berkshire Hathaway company, Melvyn Wolff (’53) embodied the spirit of entrepreneurship in every way.
 On behalf of its students, faculty and staff, the Bauer College and the Wolff Center would like to thank Cyvia and Melvyn Wolff for their generous support.
 With their involvement, our students have the resources to become tomorrow’s entrepreneurs and realize their dreams.

-The Wolff Center for Entrepreneurship (WCE) at the University of Houston C. T. Bauer College of Business prepares students to assume leadership roles in the business world, teaching them how to run their own business from the inception of an idea through its implementation.
+The Wolff Center for Entrepreneurship at the University of Houston C. T. Bauer College of Business prepares students to assume leadership roles in the business world, teaching them how to run their own business from the inception of an idea through its implementation.
 WCE was founded as a Center in 1991 and established in 1995 as a Major in Entrepreneurship under the Bachelor of Business Administration degree by the Texas State Committee for Higher Education.
 The visionary leader and founder William Sherrill won the prestigious Ernst & Young Entrepreneurship Educator of the Year Award in 1994 for his advancements in education.

-The program again lands a top spot on the list of the Top 25 Undergraduate Schools for Entrepreneurs, released every year by The Princeton Review and Entrepreneur.
-The program was ranked No. 1 in 2008, 2010 and 2011, No. 2 in 2007, 2009, 2013 and 2014, and No. 3 in 2012.
+The program again lands a top spot on the list of the Top Undergraduate Schools for Entrepreneurs, released every year by The Princeton Review and Entrepreneur.
+The program was ranked No. 1 in 2008, 2010, 2020, 2021, 2022 and 2023; No. 2 in 2007, 2009, 2013, 2014, 2017, 2018 and 2019; and No. 3 in 2012.
 To read more about this unique accomplishment, visit our awards page.

 Nurturing the Spirit of Entrepreneurship